 Fabricating a simplistic bracket from sheet metal, attaching it to the existing power brake booster bracket and securing the reservoir with an aero-seal clamp was not acceptable.
 It simply did not meet my expectations of how this project should look.

 The Mitsubishi reservoir bracket is designed specifically for its reservoir, with locating tabs that align the bracket to the reservoir.
 I explored the fabrication of a new bracket from the power brake booster to which I would mount the Mitsubishi bracket.
 I discarded that idea because I wanted to retain the simple elegance of the original Jaguar mounting bracket.

 I had sourced the Mitsubishi reservoir bracket fully expecting to use it as an integral part of the install, however only the part that goes around the reservoir would be needed.
 Using a hacksaw (photograph below) I removed the bracket from its base.
 Grind the excess metal from the bracket on a grinding wheel.

 I decided to use the old Jaguar reservoir as the mounting base for the new Mitsubishi reservoir.
 (I no longer needed it).
 First cut the reservoir at the mounting base.

 Remove the center divider and approximately 2/3 of the outer ring.
 In addition, using the bottom of the Mitsubishi reservoir as a guide, cut a slot in the base to allow clearance for the bottom switch mounting tube.
-When complete the modified base should look like the photograph below.
+When complete the modified base should look like the red arrow photograph below.